Should we agree? II: a new pragmatic argument for consensus

 So that is our new and better pragmatic argument for Consensus.
 The sure loss argument points out a single downside to a group that violates the norm.
 Such a group is vulnerable to exploitation.
 But it remains silent on whether there are upsides that might balance out that downside.
 The present argument addresses that problem.
 It finds that, if a group violates the norm, there are alternative credences they might have that are guaranteed to serve them better in expectation as a basis for decision making.

 which is positive.
-So, if the two options are accept or reject the bet, accepting maximises expected payoff by the lights of $p$, and so it is required, as Ramsey's Thesis says.
+So, if the two options are accept or reject the bet, accepting maximises expected payoff by the lights of

 ** Konek (ta) gives a clear formal treatment of this solution.
 For those who want the technical details, I'd recommend the Appendix of that paper.
 I think he presents it better than I did in (Pettigrew 2020).